tthorntone/AdNauseam-Wiki/Behind-the-scene-network-requests.md

 ![c](https://cloud.githubusercontent.com/assets/585534/5888630/0691e7ee-a3d5-11e4-8510-ed0955f39deb.png)

 Typically, you will leave the network request logger opened for a long duration in order to catch all and any behind-the-scene network requests.

+### How to filter behind-the-scene network requests

+**Important:** The blocking of behind-the-scene network requests can cripple important functionality of your browser or installed extensions. **If you decide to filter some behind-the-scene network requests, you are entirely responsible for the consequences.**